-Adolescence is a phase of life, spanning through 10-19 years of age or according to present definition up to 25 years of age.
-This phase is characterized by the acceleration of physical growth and psychological & behavioural changes.
+Adolescence is a phase of life, spanning through 10-19 years of age or according to the present definition up to 25 years of age.
+This phase is characterized by the acceleration of physical growth and psychological & behavioral changes.
 Thus, bringing about the transformation from childhood to adulthood.
 Adolescence has been described as the transitional period in life when an individual is no longer a child, but not yet an adult.
 It is a period whereby an individual is naturally subjected to massive physical and psychological changes.
-Adolescence is better recognised as a phase rather than a fixed time period in an individual’s life.
+Adolescence is better recognized as a phase rather than a fixed time period in an individual’s life.
 Adolescents are not a homogenous group.
-Their needs vary with their sex, stage of development, life circumstances and the socio-economic conditions of their environment.
+Their needs vary with their sex, stage of development, life circumstances, and the socio-economic conditions of their environment.

 Adolescence is conventionally divided into certain stages and they are: